A stipulated divorce is sometimes referred to as a uncontested

 provisions approved or provided by the judge at the final

 After the divorce decree is prepared, it is sent to the

-parties through their attorney
+parties through their attorney of record.

 Wisconsin Divorce Law